querlemtle/discord-globotimer/README.md

 # Globotimer
-A discord bot for display converted local time.
+A discord bot for displaying converted local time.

 ## Commands
-- `/time [date]`

-  Display the input date in discord timestamp.
+### `/timestamp [date] [message] [index]`

+  Replies timestamp in corresponding local time or insert the timestamp into given message.

+  - date: The date to parse.
+  - message: Optional.
+The message to insert timestamp and reply with.
+  - index: Optional.
+Deciding where to insert the timestamp into the custom message.
+The index starts at zero.

+### `/convert [date] [target]`

+Convert date from one timezone to the other.

+  - date: The date that needs to be converted.
+  - target: The target timezone to convert into.